Guides / The Complete Moving Plan

 Photo by Tom Caillarec / Unsplash

-Many moving companies handle disassembly and reassembly as part of the service โ€” if yours does, skip this.
-If you're doing it yourself, one thing matters above everything else: keeping the hardware organized.
+Many moving companies include disassembly and reassembly โ€” if yours does, skip this.
+If you're doing it yourself, one thing matters most: keeping all the hardware together.

 Label the pieces.

-Use paper tape and a marker to label each part as you disassemble โ€” left side, right side, top, which unit it belongs to.
-Thirty seconds per piece, saves genuine confusion later.
+Use paper tape and a marker to label each part as you take things apart โ€” left side, right side, top, which piece of furniture it belongs to.
+Thirty seconds per part.
+Saves a lot of confusion later.

 Get a bolt organizer.

-Plastic bags taped to furniture look like a fine idea until they fall off in the van.
-A cheap bolt organizer โ€” a few euros, small compartments โ€” keeps everything in one place.
+Plastic bags taped to furniture fall off in the van.
+A cheap bolt organizer โ€” a few euros โ€” keeps everything in one place.
 Label each compartment to match the furniture piece.

 04